nobonesjones/summit-web-app/context.md

 - Preview of other available mini-apps

 #### Dashboard Integration:
-- All created plans accessible from user dashboard
+- # Summit Business Planning Platform - UI/UX Description

+Part 1;
+## Header
+- **Logo**: Summit logo positioned in the top left corner
+- **Main Navigation**: Horizontal menu bar below the logo containing the following menu items:
+  - Home
+  - Business Plans
-- Plans displayed in a list/grid with:
+  - One Page Plans
+  - 90 Day Sprints
+  - KPIs
+  - OKRs
+  - AI Consultants
+  - Market Research
+- **Action Buttons**: Right-aligned in the header
+  - Upgrade Button (with premium features highlight)
+  - Help Button (question mark icon)
+  - Account Button (user avatar/profile icon)

+Part 2;
+## Business Plans Interaction Flow

+### Business Plans List View
+When a user clicks on "Business Plans" in the main navigation:
+1. The main content area transitions to display a comprehensive list of all business plans the user has created
+2. Each business plan is represented as a card with:
-  - Plan name/type
+   - Plan title (editable)
    - Creation date
-  - Preview thumbnail or summary
-  - Action buttons (view, edit, download, share)
-- Each plan stored as a complete, formatted document with proper headers and sections
-- Ability to compare different versions
-- Edit and share functionality
-- Search and filter capabilities
-- Option to duplicate and modify existing plans

-### User Dashboard Design
-The dashboard will provide a centralized location for users to access and manage all their created plans:

-#### Dashboard Layout:
-- Clean, organized grid/list of all user-generated plans
-- Sidebar navigation for different plan types and filters
+   - Last modified date
+   - Brief description/summary (1-2 lines)

+3. Additional elements in this view:
-- Summary statistics at the top (total plans, recent activity)
+   - "Create New Plan" button prominently positioned at the top right
+   - Sort options (by date, alphabetical)
-- Quick-action buttons for creating new plans
+   - Pagination or infinite scroll for users with many plans

-#### Plan Document Format:
+   - Empty state design for first-time users with guidance on creating their first business plan

+Part 3;
+### Individual Business Plan View
+When a user clicks on a specific business plan from the list:
+1. The main content area transitions to display the selected business plan in full detail
+2. The layout includes:
+   - Plan title with inline edit capability
+   - Last modified timestamp
    - Each plan stored as a cohesive, well-formatted document
      - Proper document structure with hierarchical headers (H1, H2, H3)
      - Consistent typography and spacing throughout
      - Table of contents for easy navigation within longer plans
      - Clear section breaks and visual organization
      - Printer-friendly formatting
      - PDF export option with maintained formatting

-#### Dashboard Features:
-- Sort plans by date, type, or custom tags
-- Filter plans by completion status or plan type
+3. Interactive elements:
+   - Edit buttons for each section
+   - Save/Autosave indicator
+   - Share/Export options
+   - Version history access
+   - Back button to return to the list view
-- Search functionality for finding specific plans or content within plans
+   - Related plans or suggestions based on content

-- Bulk actions (download multiple, archive, delete)
-- User preferences for dashboard organization
-- Optional email reminders for plan follow-ups or revisions
+## Responsive Design Considerations
+- The layout adapts seamlessly across desktop, tablet, and mobile devices
+- On smaller screens:
+  - The main navigation condenses into a hamburger menu
+  - Card layouts in the list view stack vertically
+  - Section navigation in the individual plan view becomes a dropdown selector

+## Visual Design Elements
+- Design elements match the website's theme

+-

 ### Design System
 - **Brand Colors:**